Rafael Devers Preview, Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Rafael Devers (.310 slugging percentage in past 10 games, including no homers), take on starter Aaron Civale and the Tampa Bay Rays at Tropicana Field, Monday at 4:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.325 slugging percentage in past 10 games, including zero home run), take on starting pitcher Zach Eflin and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-In his last game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Royals.
+He had a hitless showing in his previous game (0-for-3) against the Rays.

 Rafael Devers Game Info & Props vs. the Rays